PatientAid2020/About-us-Onboarding/README.md

 Things here are about PatientAid project and how you can get involved!

 ## Project Mission
-Our project aims to support COVID19 potential patients in great need of medical help, via self-service to make requests to healthcare providers, and to receive the most suitable guidance and action derived from their circumstances in an automated way.
+Our project aims to support COVID-19 potential patients in great need of medical help, via self-service to make requests to healthcare providers, and to receive the most suitable guidance and action derived from their circumstances in an automated way.

 ## How Does PatientAid Work?

-PatientAid is a simple and realtime connecting solution that can be used anywhere.
+PatientAid is a simple and connecting in realtime solution that can be used anywhere.
 Here’s how it works:

 1. The patient goes to a website to log a request for medical help.
-This request includes basic contact info, symptoms, conditions as minimal and required data via pre-designed multiple choices.
+The patient provides asnwers to questions related to symptoms, conditions, minimal demographic data via pre-designed multiple choices.
+The patient also needs to provide basic ontact info for healthcare providers to make appointment with.

-2. Once this request is submitted, the calculation service kicks in to analyse the patient’s request within a second, and categorize it to be acted upon, e.g. self-isolating, a followup call, to be tested, to be picked up by ambulance immediately etc.
+2. Once this request is submitted, entirely built upon corresponding healthcare provider's decision factors and critera, the calculation service analyzes the patient’s request within a second and categorize it to be acted upon, e.g. self-isolating, a followup call, to be tested, to be picked up by ambulance immediately etc.

 <p align="center">
     <img src="./imgs/sample_zerobase_qr.jpg" width="250" height="250">
 </p>

-3. A worker from a healthcare distribution centre then reviews the request and confirms the action to be taken for the patient.
+3. A worker from a healthcare distribution centre then based on the result makes and onfirms the appointment for the patient.
-The action in contextual details as well as adequate self-sufficient guidance and content are then sent to the patient by a text or email.
+The appointment in contextual details as well as adequate self-sufficient guidance and content are then sent to the patient by a text or email.

 To see more about our system, read our [nontechnical whitepaper](zerobase-bluf.pdf).